myshell-ai/AIlice/README.md

 To run AIlice, you need to ensure that **Chrome** are correctly installed.
 If you need to execute code in a secure virtual environment, you also need to install **Docker**.

+If you want to run AIlice in a virtual machine, ensure Hyper-V is turned off(otherwise llama.cpp cannot be installed).
+In a VirtualBox environment, you can disable it by following these steps: disable PAE/NX and VT-X/AMD-V ( Hyper-V) on VirtualBox settings for the VM.
+Set paravirtualization Interface to Default, disable nested paging.

 You can use the following command to install AIlice (It is strongly recommended to use tools such as conda to create a new virtual environment to install AIlice, so as to avoid dependency conflicts):

 ```bash